Weapons (Long War)

 The hit chance shown while aiming is not a literal % hit chance, nor is it the maximum scatter distance.
 "Scatter" instead indicates the standard deviation on the X and Y axis.
 You can expect 68% of your rockets to hit within the standard deviation, 95% to hit within 2 times the standard deviation, and 99.7% to hit within 3 times the standard deviation.
 Rockets can exceed even this degree of deviation, but the chance is negligible.

 Unblocked (no "Shot is Blocked" warning) rockets that veer off course will travel through most destructible terrain to their destination, destroying it in the process.
 If they encounter an allied or enemy pawn, they will detonate immediately.
+If the "Shot is Blocked" message is displayed, the rocket will detonate as soon as it hits any terrain.

 In Long War, the chance to stun non-robotic aliens successfully is much lower than vanilla.
 The Improved Arc Thrower Foundry project improves that chance.
 See the following table for details.